KirbysGit/KirbysGit/README.md

 ---

-> Open to SWE, full-stack, and ML-leaning roles and collaborations.
+> Open to SWE, full-stack, and ML-learning roles and collaborations.
 If something here sparks an idea, feel free to reach out.